replit/kaboom/doc/26-add-level.md

 kaboom()
   ```

-Next, we want to load the sprites and sounds to use.
-We're using the bean, coin, spike, grass, and ghosty sprites, and the "score" sound to be played each time a coin is collected by the player.
+Next we'll load the sprites and sounds we'll use.
+We're using the bean, coin, spike, grass, and ghosty sprites, and the `"score"` sound which will be played each time a coin is collected:

 ```javascript
 loadSprite("bean", "/sprites/bean.png")